TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.parser.rst

    defaults to ``True``.

-Since creating a message object structure from a string or a file object is such a common task, four functions are provided as a convenience.
+Since creating a message object structure kutoka a string or a file object is such a common task, four functions are provided as a convenience.
 They are available in the top-level :mod:`email` package namespace.

 .. currentmodule:: email

-.. function:: message_from_bytes(s, _class=None, *, policy=policy.compat32)
+.. function:: message_kutoka_bytes(s, _class=None, *, policy=policy.compat32)

-   Return a message object structure from a :term:`bytes-like object`.
+   Return a message object structure kutoka a :term:`bytes-like object`.
 This is equivalent to ``BytesParser().parsebytes(s)``.
 Optional *_class* and *policy* are interpreted as with the :class:`~email.parser.BytesParser` class constructor.